 The only circumstances in which you are allowed to drive a car with a registered SORN is if you are driving it directly to a garage for a pre-booked MOT appointment.
 Should you be pulled over and questioned by the police regarding the status of the car, the garage will be able to confirm the details of your appointment.
 Be wary, driving a car with a registered SORN under any other circumstances could land you a fine of up to £2,500.

 If you have a car with a registered SORN and want to get the vehicle back on the road, you’ll be pleased to know that the process is relatively straightforward.

 The first step you should take is getting the vehicle taxed again, which can be done easily on the DVLA website.
 You should then look to insure the car and ensure that the policy is active and in-date before you get behind the wheel.
-From there, as long as the car has a valid MOT; we have a handy guide on how to know if your car has a valid MOT.
-If required, be sure to book your vehicle in for an MOT and service before taking back to the roads.
+From there, as long as the car has a valid MOT, we have a handy tool on how to know if your car has a valid MOT.
+If required, be sure to book your vehicle in for an MOT and service before taking it back to the roads.